 Get accurate results by sending your original files by e-mail or CD-ROM.
-We support Adobe Acrobat (PDF) and Adobe InDesign and PageMaker softwares, as well as Microsoft Publisher and Word software (one-color documents only).
+We support Adobe Acrobat (PDF) and Adobe InDesign softwares, as well as Microsoft Publisher and Word software (one-color documents only).

-If you would prefer, you may contact our School Communication Service (603)
+If you would prefer, you may contact our School Communication Service (603) and they will design and lay out your document for print.

-Kimberly Cimino
+Kimberly Cimino Supervisor 793.8510

-Supervisor

-793.8510